-Approach the receiving area slowly; stop the forklift to raise or lower or side shift the load as needed.
-When the forklift is properly aligned lower the stabilizers.
-Fully extend the mast forward.
-Lower the forks and tilt the mast forward to place the load.
+- 1. Approach the receiving area slowly; stop the forklift to raise or lower or side shift the load as needed.
+Lower the forks and tilt the mast forward to place the load. - 2.

-Raise the stabilizers and prepare to back away.
 Before backing, insure the forks have properly disengaged the load, and that the load is stable.
 Check traffic and back away cautiously, assuring the forks remain clear of the load upon exit.
 When the forks have cleared the load; stop the forklift, raise/lower the forks and side shift the mast to center.
 Check traffic; proceed with caution at all times.